alexwlchan/alexwlchan.net/src/_drafts/how-i-back-up-my-computer.md

 I have a pair of Western Digital hard drives plugged into my iMac, and I use [SuperDuper][superduper] to create bootable clones of its internal drive every 24 hours.
 One backup runs in the early morning before I start work, one in the late evening when I'm in bed.

-I space out the backups to reduce the average time since the last backup, and to give me more time to spot if SuperDuper is having issues before it affects both drives.
+I space out the clones to reduce the average time since the last backup, and to give me more time to spot if SuperDuper is having issues before it affects both drives.

 The drives are permanently mounted; ideally I'd only mount them when SuperDuper is creating a clone.